 What is Google Tag Manager or GTM?
 How does it work?
 Do you really need it on your website?

-Because of the huge number of tags your site needs, managing them can be a real headache.
+Because of the number of tags your site needs, managing them can be a real headache.
 It can get really messy pretty quickly, too.

 Adding Google Analytics, Facebook pixels and other small scripts directly on the website bogs down your page load speed.
 Because these scripts usually need to finish running before the other parts of the pages images and content can start loading.